louiselize/Data_Analysis_Lattitudes_Sante_et_Territoires/README.md

 # Défi : Santé et Territoires 🏥

-This repository is part of **Season 4 of the Open Data University (ODU)**, an initiative by [Latitudes](https://www.latitudes.cc/) to foster responsible and impactful uses of open data in higher education.
+This repository is part of **Season 4 of the Open Data University** [(ODU)](https://www.opendatauniversity.org/), an initiative by [Latitudes](https://www.latitudes.cc/) to foster responsible and impactful uses of open data in higher education.

-As a volunteer _référent défi_, my role is to explore datasets, create resources, and support students and teachers working on the **"Santé et Territoires" challenge**.
+As a volunteer _référent défi_, my role is to explore datasets, create resources, and support students and teachers working on the [Santé et Territoires](https://defis.data.gouv.fr/defis/sante-et-territoires) challenge.
 The focus is on healthcare access, social determinants of health, and identifying territorial vulnerabilities in France.

 👉 All project deliverables and documentation will be in **French**.